 Up in your grill.

 Love to BBQ?
 Propane burns much cleaner than either wood or charcoal briquettes.
 If you can't resist charcoal, try a natural product like those produced by Cowboy Charcoal--much cleaner than your traditional briquettes.
 Of course, when you're done grilling, use natural cleaning products such as SoyClean organic grill cleaner to keep your summer as chemical-free as possible.
-Tests show it's just as tough on grime as traditional cleaners, but won't leave that chemical residue behind to leach into your next burger or grilled tomato.
+Tests show it's just as tough on grime as traditional cleaners but won't leave that chemical residue behind to leach into your next burger or grilled veggie.

 The green plate special.

 Use reusable dishes rather than plastics or Styrofoam.
 If you absolutely must use disposables, make sure to pick up compostable varieties beforehand to put in the compost bin when you're through.

 Pick up a solar backpack or device like the Freeloader or the Solio to take with you on day trips.
 That way, whether you're at the beach or on the go you'll be able to run and recharge a wide range of portable devices on solar energy.
 Save a buck by cutting out the electric company and giving your rechargeables the solar power they deserve.